stuartellis/canario/CONTRIBUTING.md

 task doc:build
 ```

-To open the documentation for this project in your Web browser, run this command:
+To view the documentation for this project in your Web browser, run this command:

 ```shell
 task docs